Starting a project management career: Free ebook

 Knowledge-based qualifications are ideal for those people trying to get into the project management world, whilst competency-based qualifications are better suited to people already working as project managers who want to benchmark their skills against others in the profession.

-To assist your move into a project manager role, entry-level qualifications such as PRINCE2 Foundation, the PMI’s Certified Associate in Project Management (CAPM) in the USA, or the APM’s Introductory Certificate in the UK are recommended.
-All of these are readily available as a 2-3 day course with exam, and will help give candidates basic knowledge of project management.
+To assist your move into a project manager role, entry-level qualifications such as PRINCE2 Foundation, the PMI’s Certified Associate in Project Management (CAPM) in the USA, or the APM’s Project Fundamentals Qualification in the UK are recommended.
+All of these are readily available as either a 2-3 day course with exam, or as online courses.
+They help candidates gain a basic knowledge of project management.

 Retraining to work in project management